KernelFierce/ShivaTeach/src/README.md

 - **Objective**: Create the tools tutors need to manage their daily work and interact with students.
 - **Features**:
     1.  **Availability Management**: ✅ Built the UI planner for teachers to set their weekly availability.
 Data is saved to and fetched from Firestore.
-    2.  **Communication Interface**: ✅ Implemented a static UI for teachers to communicate with students and parents.
+    2.  **Communication Interface**: ✅ Implemented a static UI for teachers to communicate with students and parents, now connected to live Firestore data.

 ### Sprint 3: Student & Parent Experience (Complete)
 - **Status**: ✅ Complete